ACTING ESSENTIALS is a Six-Part Course (held on Sunday afternoons in Brighton, Victoria)

 He played the younger version of Tim Farris in the INXS: NEVER TEAR US APART mini-series for the Seven Network.

 At the end of 2013 he signed with Disney in the US to play the lead role of Prince Ben in their DESCENDANTS trilogy.
 He began shooting the first film in Vancouver in May 2014 opposite Dove Cameron, Kristin Chenoweth, Kathy Najimy and “Twilight” star Booboo Stewart.

-ANDREW MORLEY played one of the lead roles in the 2012 Network Ten/Nickelodeon television series LIGHTNING POINT (aka ALIEN SURF GIRLS) which he shot at the Warner Studios in Queensland (left) followed by three years (and 231 episodes) as Spencer Harrington in one of Australia’s most popular television series – HOME AND AWAY.
+ANDREW MORLEY played one of the lead roles in the 2012 Network Ten/Nickelodeon television series LIGHTNING POINT (aka ALIEN SURF GIRLS) which he shot at the Warner Studios in Queensland (above) followed by three years (and 231 episodes) as Spencer Harrington in one of Australia’s most popular television series – HOME AND AWAY.